GENERAL TERMS & CONDITIONS OF SALE AND DELIVERY OF FROMATECH INGREDIENTS B.V.

 6. Unless stipulated otherwise in writing, invoices sent by the seller must be paid within fourteen days of the invoice date in the manner specified by the seller.
 Each payment term is a deadline as defined by law.

-7. If the contracting party fails to pay the seller the sum owed within the payment term, it is automatically in breach of contract and liable to pay interest on the gross amount invoiced (the amount including VAT, without discount) at the contractual rate of 1.5% from the date that payment falls due to the date of payment in full.
+7. If the contracting party fails to pay the seller the sum owed within the payment term, it is automatically in breach of contract and liable to pay interest on the gross amount invoiced (the amount including VAT, without discount) at the contractual rate of 1.5% per Month from the date that payment falls due to the date of payment in full.

 8. All costs incurred in the extrajudicial enforcement of payment are payable by the contracting party, with a minimum of 15% of the gross amount invoiced (the amount including VAT, without discount) or €500.00 excluding VAT, whichever is more.